kaikue/Gravity-Engine/README.md

 ### Mechanics

-- Custom gravity for crates etc.? or use builtin?
+- Make jump faster (more powerful + increase gravity- keep 2 tiles)
+- Match crate gravity to player gravity
+- Use gamepad right stick to change gravity
 - Fix sprite layer ordering
-- More crate friction, better physics when jumping under crate, make crate image smaller, make crates stick to head or other moving objects below
-- Use gamepad right stick to change gravity
-- Make jump faster (more powerful + increase gravity- keep 2 tiles)
 - Animate light on backpack
+- More colors of button/lever/door
+- Closing doors crush crates/enemies/player? (would allow respawn challenges) or just shove them out of the way
+- Custom gravity for crates etc.? or use builtin?
+- creatures that push crates (different types)
+	- cling to floor and climb up/down walls- not affected by gravity
-- Background effects- particles fall in gravity direction (with trail)
+	- turn around when at edge- fall with gravity
+		- can get squished by crates? respawn? or carry crates on head
+		- kill you on contact?
 - Spikes? make you restart
 - Conveyor belts? move things on top of them
 - slippery surfaces? that you can't flip off of, only walk off
 - sticky surfaces? that you can't walk on, only flip off of
 - sticky crates- not affected by gravity when attached to wall, can be pushed
-- creatures that push crates (different types)
-	- cling to floor and climb up/down walls- not affected by gravity
-	- turn around when at edge- fall with gravity can get squished by crates? respawn? or carry crates on head kill you on contact?
 - antigravity fields- gravity goes in opposite direction (or fixed direction?)
 - magnets???
+- water- falls with gravity, splits when it hits the floor
 - hub overworld leads to single-screen puzzles- exploration and movement
 	- collect machine part? in each level to fix your spaceship, unlock doors in overworld (multiple level options)
 	- portals suck you into levels automatically at first, then you can manually trigger to replay? allows blocking sequence